Parth-2412/TheDrive/doc.md

 4. Private key stays client-side, never transmitted
 5. User can login from any device with same seed phrase
 6. Once registered, the key pair is stored on the client's device and whenever the client opens our app, the key pair is detected and a signed nonce (nonce is provided by the server upon login request) is sent to the server for login, which on successful login returns a JWT token for further authentication
-7. Whenever a user logsout, the JWT token and stored key pair is deleted
+7. Whenever a user log out, the JWT token and stored key pair is deleted
 ```

 ### Key Derivation Hierarchy